 All of our products are created using a process requiring high resolution graphics; for that reason, we have certain specifications for the artwork:

-- Black and white or gray scale vector graphics (no fountain fill/gradients) saved as any of the following
+- Black and white or color vector graphics (no fountain fill/halftones) saved as any of the following

 - Portable Document Format (.pdf)